pareshagrawal2025/holiday-planner-api/README.md

 # Holiday API Setup and Usage

 ## Setup
-- Ensure you have InteliJ IDEA, JDK 17 and Maven installed and configured in your system.
+- Ensure you have JDK 17 and Maven installed and configured in your system.
 - Clone this project on your local computer from https://github.com/pareshagrawal2025/holiday-planner-api.git.
-- Optionally we can open the project in Eclipse or InteliJ IDEA after cloning to local.
+- Optionally we can open the project in Eclipse or InteliJ IDEA or any code editor after cloning to local.

 ## Build Application
 - Open a terminal and navigate to the project root directory.